RobbyAI/bug.tracker.mobile/README.md

-# issues.mobile
+# Bug Tracker Mobile

-Issues tracker for mobile app
+Welcome to the GitHub interface for bug tracking.